Dando18/Dando18.github.io/_posts/2019-08-11-writings-2-once-upon-a-time-in-hollywood.md

 All this being said, I believe the film is quite enjoyable and thought provoking.
 I would recommend it to someone who has enjoyed other Tarantino films.

-Daniel's Film Rating: 8 / 10
+My Film Rating: 8 / 10

 -- Daniel Nichols